 Social Enterprise regional strategy

 There has been a growing interest around social enterprise on the Central Coast over the last eight years.
 The Social Enterprise Strategy for the Central Coast (2011), was developed with input from a variety of local, state and federal government departments, non-government organisations, the business and community sectors.
-Contact our Community Enterprise Officer for more information.
+Contact Shari Young. for more information.

 Social Procurement - boosting our local economy